Adroiti/docs-for-code-review-tools/checkstyle/Regexp.md

 A check that makes sure that a specified pattern exists, exists less than a set number of times, or does not exist in the file.

-This check combines all the functionality provided by [RegexpHeader](http://checkstyle.sourceforge.net/config_header.html#RegexpHeader) except supplying the regular expression from a file.

 It differs from them in that it works in multi-line mode.
 Its regular expression can span multiple lines and it checks this against the whole file at once.
 The others work in single-line mode.
 Their single or multiple regular expressions can only span one line.
 They check each of these against each line in the file in turn.

 **Note:** Because of the different mode of operation there may be some changes in the regular expressions used to achieve a particular end.